 If you want to structure your business as a corporation, one of the first formal steps you'll need to take is to file a special document with a particular state office.
 In most states, the document is known as the articles of incorporation, and in most states it needs to be filed with the Secretary of State.
 However, your particular state may have a different name for the document (for example, "certificate of formation") or a different state office where it needs to be filed (in Maryland, the State Department of Assessments and Taxation; in Arizona, the Arizona Corporation Commission).
 Virtually every state has a downloadable form that meets the state's minimum requirements for articles of incorporation.

 There is variation among the states, but most states require many if not all of the following pieces of information in articles of incorporation:

 Fees for filing articles of incorporation can vary widely among states, from less than $100 up to around $1,000.
-For more details, you should check with the Secretary of State’s website for your state.
+For more details, see Nolo's article, How Much Does It Cost to Incorporate Your Business?

 Preparing and filing articles of incorporation is only one of several steps necessary to form a corporation.
 Other initial tasks include electing a board of directors and adopting bylaws.
 If you want further information about articles of incorporation in your particular state, as well as other steps involved in forming a corporation, check the 50-State Guide to Forming a Corporation.
-And, if you want even more detailed explanations regarding articles of incorporation or related corporation matters, check Legal Guide for Starting & Running a Small Business, by Fred Steingold (Nolo) and The Small Business Start-Up Kit: A Legal Guide, by Peri H. Pakroo (Nolo).
+And, if you want even more detailed explanations regarding articles of incorporation or related corporation matters, check Incorporate Your Business, by Anthony Mancuso (Nolo) and The Small Business Start-Up Kit: A Legal Guide, by Peri H. Pakroo (Nolo).